How to Define and Improve Employee Engagement

 With that perspective, having 34 percent of employees actively engaged is an impressive feat.
 It would seem more employers are taking the time to plan out the employee experience, measure employee satisfaction, and coordinate employee development in their organizations.

-In driving, taking a different exit can mean the difference between traveling to Portland or San Diego.
-Hiring decisions can also lead to dramatically different results, not only in individual employee engagement, but also in workforce engagement across the organization.
+When you’re driving on the freeway, taking a different exit can mean the difference between traveling to Portland or San Diego.
+When you’re hiring new employees, the decisions you make can also lead to dramatically different results, not only in individual employee engagement but also in workforce engagement across the organization.
 Every new hire has the potential to shake up how employees interact with each other, either reinforcing your organization’s values or detracting from your culture.

 To be a great hire, a new employee needs to align with the organization in several different aspects: